sveawebpay/php-integration/README.md

 <?php
 ...
      $request = WebPay::queryOrder($config)
-         ->setOrderId()		// required for all order except checkout. use SveaOrderId recieved with createOrder response ->setTransactionId()	// optional, card or direct bank only, alias for setOrderId ->setCheckoutOrderId() //required for checkout orders
-         ->setCountryCode()      // required, use same country code as in createOrder request ;
+         ->setOrderId()		// required for all order except . use SveaOrderId recieved with createOrder response ->setTransactionId()	// optional, card or direct bank only, alias for setOrderId ->setCountryCode()      // required, use same country code as in createOrder request ;
      // then select the corresponding request class and send request